 It can add waypoints for your trip planning, such as your favorite restaurant that you would like to have lunch.

 The integrated payment system in the mobile app.
 It is not a huge problem for Tesla drivers to charge at superchargers.
 But it is a problem for other EV drivers to charge at different fast-charging stations.
-Pay all your bills for different charging stations is a very convenient feature.
+Paying all your bills for different charging stations is a very convenient feature.

 If you do not set the preference of charging stations, it sometimes routes you through some slow charging stations with only 60 KW of charging power.